Packaging Design & Brand Development

 I was reading an article about the effects of words on people around us the other day, and something has occurred to me: since I became my own boss – so to speak, that is running my own business – I’ve had to deal with a lot of direct communication with clients, prospects and people I wanted to be connected to.

-Sometime, faced with a seemingly bad situation, or one where you feel that the opposite side is feeling negative towards you, you have to make a choice to look at it positively, and with the intention of smoothing out the ripples.
+Sometimes, faced with a seemingly bad situation, or where you feel that the opposite side is feeling negative towards you, you have to make a choice to look at it positively and with the intention of smoothing out the ripples.

 When you work for someone as an employee, this responsibility falls on your boss, the CEO, the manager, the department head, etc, and unless you are in one of those positions, you rarely have to interface with the clients directly.